laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### New Feature Engineering

 - **`cal_per_ing`** = `calories` / (`n_ingredients` + 1)
-  _Captures average caloric density per ingredient; very rich recipes may disappoint if over-hyped._
+  _By dividing total calories by ingredient count, this feature approximates how “rich” each component is.
+Very high density recipes (e.g. heavy sauces) can raise expectations in the description that the recipe often fails to meet._

 - **`time_per_step`** = `minutes` / (`n_steps` + 1)
-  _Measures average time per instruction step; extreme pacing can affect user satisfaction._
+  _This captures the average effort per instruction.
+Recipes that cram many steps into little time can frustrate cooks, whereas overly long steps (e.g. long marinades) may disappoint if the promised “simple” process is too slow._

 - **`prot_carb_ratio`** = `protein_g` / (`carbs_g` + 1)
-  _Encodes macronutrient balance; unbalanced recipes (too low protein or too high carbs) may under-deliver._
+  _A balanced macronutrient profile often yields more satisfying dishes; extremely skewed ratios (very high carbs or very low protein) can lead to bland or unfulfilling outcomes despite “yummy” language._

-By grounding each feature in the data-generating process (ingredient complexity, effort distribution, and nutritional profile), I hypothesize these proxies help the model detect when a “delicious” description overpromises.
+All three features encode aspects of the recipe’s underlying process or nutritional promise, rather than just the hype word (“delicious”) itself.
+They help the model learn when high-sounding descriptions are backed by substance versus when they overpromise.

 ### Modeling Algorithm & Hyperparameter Tuning

-I switched from a linear model to a **Random Forest Classifier** to capture nonlinear interactions among both raw and derived features.
+I moved from Logistic Regression (a linear boundary) to a Random Forest Classifier to capture nonlinear interactions—e.g. a recipe with both high cal_per_ing and low time_per_step might be especially likely to disappoint.

 **Pipeline**
 ```python